Using TPA to count linear extensions: Sampling from the continuous embedding

 \section{Sampling from the continuous embedding}

-For the continuous embedding to be useful for \tpa, it must be possible to sample from the set of linear extensions with weights in (\ref{EQN:weights}).
-Once the linear extension has been created, sampling the continuous version is easy.
+For the continuous embedding to be useful for \tpa, it must be possible to sample from the set of linear extensions with the weight function given in~\eqref{EQN:weights}.
+Once the linear extension $X$ has been created, sampling the $Y$ to go along with it is simple.

-To sample from the set of weighted linear extensions, first build a Markov chain whose stationary distribution matches the target distribution.
-This is done by using the Metropolis-Hastings approach with a proposal chain that chooses two adjacent elements uniformly at random and transposes them (if such a transposition obeys the partial order) with probability 1/2.
-This is encoded in algorithm~\ref{ALG:chain}.
-In line 1, $\unif$ denotes the uniform distribution, and $\bern$ the Bernoulli distribution. \algsetup{indent=2em}
+To sample from the set of weighted linear extensions, first consider a Markov chain whose stationary distribution matches the target distribution.
+This is done by using a Metroplis-Hastings approach.
+The proposal chain works as follows.
+With probability 1/2, the chain just stays where it is.
+With probability $1/2$, a position $i$ is chosen uniformly from $\{1,\ldots,n-1\}$.
+If such a transposition obeys the partial order and does not move an item more than $\lceil \beta \rceil$ to the right of its home position, it is the proposed move.